-If you're a music fan who loves checking out concerts and live music, you're in luck here because Hong Kong and neighbouring Macau draws in some of the biggest names in the music business.
-From international pop and rock megastars playing at AsiaWorld-Expo to up-and-coming indie bands doing showcases at the city’s coolest underground venues, this regularly updated list covers all the best upcoming acts that you should book you tickets to.
+If you're a music fan who loves checking out concerts and live music, you're in luck here because Hong Kong and neighbouring Macau draw in some of the biggest names in the music business.
+From international pop and rock megastars playing at AsiaWorld-Expo to up-and-coming indie bands doing showcases at the city’s coolest underground venues, this regularly updated list covers all the best upcoming acts that you should book your tickets to.

 RECOMMENDED: While you’re here, check out the best live music venues in town.
 And if music isn’t enough for you, then check out the absolute best things to do in Hong Kong.

 Upcoming concerts and gigs in Hong Kong and Macau

 Award-winning singer-songwriter and multi-instrumentalist Ruel is returning to Hong Kong once again in February at KITEC in Kowloon Bay.
 Fans can expect an eclectic mix of new music from his latest album Free Time such as Painkiller and Face to Face, as well as radio hits like Not Thinkin' Bout You and Younger from his previous album.

 American alternative rock royalty, Pixies will make their Hong Kong debut in March 2020 to promote their latest album Beneath the Eyre.
 After splitting up in 1993 the band reunited in 2004 sparking elation in their legions of fans.
 The Pixies have inspired iconic rock bands like Nirvana, Radiohead and Alice in Chains and their influence still remains unabated.
 The band will perform hits off their critically and commercially acclaimed albums such as Doolittle, Bossanova and Troupe le Monde, as well as songs off their latest release.